DannyDainton/All-Things-Postman/Examples/01_pingTheAPI.md

 ##### That's interesting...

-According to the documentaion provided, we should be seeing a `200 OK` response back from our request.
+According to the documentation provided, we should be seeing a `200 OK` response back from our request.
 Have we found our very first issue?
 Is the API correct in returning a `201 Created` or is the documentation out of date?
 For me, that's an invitation to start a conversation with the developer to confirm what the expected or desired behavior is for this route.

 That's the very first example complete - I've purposely started very basic and the pace might not suit people that already have a good understanding of the tool already but this will become more advanced very soon so please stick with it. :)